Table of Contents

 - Your dog’s breathing and behaviour can tell you a lot about what’s going on inside its body.
 Call your veterinarian if you suspect your dog is not behaving normally or having trouble breathing.

 - Dog owners should be able to recognize when their canine is not behaving normally.
-If your dog is vomiting, has diarrhea, or is lethargic and unwilling to move, it may have an illness.
+If your dog is vomiting, has diarrhea, or is lazy and unwilling to move, it may have an illness.
 It’s a good idea to call your vet or the nearest emergency vet clinic immediately.
 If you can’t take them in, give as much information as possible and tell them when the symptoms began.

 It never hurts to be extra careful when letting your dog outside.
 It helps to know which plants are toxic and non-toxic to dogs before you bring a new plant into your home.
 Some plants can cause digestive problems and vomiting, while others may cause more severe health issues such as seizures or liver failure.